andrew-le/TA-Wiki/Plugins.md

 Please feel free to add links to your work!

 For more information on creating your own plugin, see [Let's Make a (D3) Plugin](https://bost.ocks.org/mike/d3-plugin/).
+All D3 4.x+ plugins should be published with the [d3-module keyword on npm](https://www.npmjs.com/browse/keyword/d3-module) .

 ## v4